scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

 Now, that looks like something from my Control Systems textbook.

-That's all.
+This is the end.
 A simulation of a PID controller over infinite streams written in Haskell is pretty cool if you ask me.

 Here's my complete code: